Ray Singer (music producer)

-Ray Singer (born 4 July 1946) is a British record producer and owner of Singer Records.
+Ray Singer (born 4 July 1946) is a British record producer, singer, songwriter and founder and owner of Singer Records.
 Singer was instrumental in launching the careers of Peter Sarstedt, David Sylvian, Japan, and Ana Silvera.

-Early years: 1960s–1970s

-Ray Singer was born in Tonbridge, Kent, England, and raised in Brighton.
+Singer was born in Tonbridge, Kent and raised in Brighton.
+His secondary education was at Carmel College, Oxfordshire.

+Early career: 1960s-1970s

 He first became involved in music by forming a skiffle group as a student in Brighton, and in 1964 made his first records as a singer under the wing of Jeffrey Kruger, who signed him to his independent record label, Ember Records, after seeing him sing in a charity show.
 Ember Records released Singer's "Tell Me Now" in 1964.

-He appeared on television programmes with The Who, the Small Faces, and The Kinks and was a featured artist on Gadzooks!, a weekly BBC2 TV show with Marianne Faithfull and Lulu.
+Singer appeared on television programmes with The Who, the Small Faces, and The Kinks and was a featured artist on Gadzooks!, a weekly BBC2 TV show with Marianne Faithfull and Lulu.
 Always more interested in production/arrangement, he had the opportunity to work with record producers such as Shel Talmy (The Kinks, The Who) and Jimmy Miller (Traffic, The Rolling Stones), an experience that led him to eventually produce for Chris Blackwell's Island Records.
 He also attended the London School of Film Technique and joined Nirvana, with fellow film student, Alex Spiropolous.
 They were signed to Island Records and recorded "Tiny Goddess".

+In 1978 he produced the first 2 albums of Japan - Adolescent Sex and Obscure Alternatives.

 As a songwriter he had success with Françoise Hardy, whose version of "Tiny Goddess" ("Je Ne Sais Pas Ce Que Veux") went to number one in the French charts.
 Singer also went on to write and produce for the French singer Michel Polnareff.

 Singer/Sarstedt collaboration

-Whilst working in Paris he discovered a busker from London, the singer-songwriter Peter Sarstedt.
+Whilst working in Paris he discovered a busker from London, singer-songwriter Peter Sarstedt.
 Singer took him into the studios for Island and recorded Peter Sarstedt, an album of his compositions.
 From these sessions came the million selling "Where Do You Go To (My Lovely)?"
 Sarstedt hits that followed included "Frozen Orange Juice" and "I'm A Cathedral".